 - ¼ cup 55 g packed light brown sugar

 - ¼ teaspoon kosher salt (Diamond Crystal brand)

 - 5 tablespoons 70 g cold unsalted butter, cut into small cubes

-- 6 Harry & David Royal Riviera Pears (ripe but firm, peeled, cored, and cut into 1/2-inch chunks)
+- 6 Harry and David Royal Riviera Pears (ripe but firm, peeled, cored, and cut into 1/2-inch chunks)

 - 1 tablespoon freshly squeezed lemon juice